Refund Distribution Methods:

 Equal exchange of courses

 Schedule changes involving the dropping and adding of an equal number of equivalent level student credit hours at the same time for the same term within the same campus program required no refund or assessment of additional maintenance fees; however, adjustment of related special course fees or lab fees may be required.
-Schedule changes between campus courses and DMBA and RODP courses are not equal exchanges.
+Schedule changes between campus courses and TN eCampus courses, College of Business Online Graduate courses, Nursing MSN courses, and courses in the supplemental part-of-term are not equal exchanges .

-To withdraw and apply for a refund, if applicable, students must file a formal application for withdrawal with either the Office of Student Affairs or the Office of Extended Programs.
-Withdrawals will be effective from the date formal application for withdrawal is filed.
+To withdraw and apply for a refund, if applicable, students must file a formal application for withdrawal with either the Registrar's Office or the Office of Extended Programs.
+Withdrawals will be effective from the date the formal application for withdrawal is filed.

 Refund (fee adjustment) percentages